Superintelligence (film): Plot

 Although George will be leaving the country in a few days, he and Carol bond in that time.
-The A.I. steers them to the Mexican restaurant where they'd had their first date.
+The AI steers them to the Mexican restaurant where they had their first date.
 They reconcile, spending the night together.

-They spend the whole next day together doing things George loves, including meeting his personal hero at a Mariners game.
+They spend the whole next day together doing things George loves, including meeting his personal hero at a Seattle Mariners game.
 Carol steps away from him, getting accosted by the NSA again.
-She's told about their grand plan of trapping A.I. in Seattle, and they swear her to secrecy.
-Although she's had an amazing day with George, Carol opts not to stay the night, believing if she does it would be too hard to let him go.
+She is told about their grand plan of trapping the AI in Seattle, and they swear her to secrecy.
+Although she has had an amazing day with George, Carol opts not to stay the night, believing if she did so, it would be too hard to let him go.

-As Carol leaves, A.I. hounds her to explain herself, but she blocks him out.
-The next morning, she's told she has not dissuaded him, and the Earth is now on a 5-hour countdown to destruction.
-However, she selflessly chooses to turn down the NSA's offer to protect her with them in an underground bunker and helps George finish packing for his Ireland fellowship.
+As Carol leaves, the AI hounds her to explain herself, but she blocks him out.
+The next morning, she is told the Earth is now on a five-hour countdown to destruction.
+However, she selflessly chooses to turn down the NSA's offer to protect her with them in an underground bunker and instead helps George finish packing for his Ireland fellowship.
+Carol's unexpected actions convince the AI that it has not really understood, and it cancels Armageddon.

-Through her selfless actions, Carol ends up changing A.I.'s mind and he cancels Armageddon.